 Find out more about diabetes and how to manage it

 It’s really important for someone living with diabetes to understand how the condition affects their body.
 It’s a good idea to attend diabetes education sessions and talk to your diabetes educator or your doctor about any questions or concerns you might have.

 If you join Diabetes NSW & ACT you have access to free and discounted events as well as the support of a team of health professionals if you have questions or need support.
-To find out more about the benefits of membership.
+Find out more about the benefits of membership here.

 Create a support network